eizedev/VMToolsOnline/README.md

 PARAMETERS
     -Uri <String>
         String.
-The URI of the offical VMware Tools release page.
+The URI of the official VMware Tools release page.
 No need to change this.

         Required?                    false
         Position?                    named